Uriah Grant

 Uriah Grant (born January 20, 1961) is a Jamaican former professional boxer who held the IBF Cruiserweight Title.

 Professional career

 Grant turned pro in 1984 as a light heavyweight and lost to Henry Tillman in his second pro fight.
 In 1986 he defeated former light heavyweight champion Matthew Saad Muhammad.
 He looked headed towards a journeyman status, and dropped a series of fights, including a decision to Bobby Czyz in 1990.
 In 1991 he lost to Frank Tate, and moved up to cruiserweight.
-In 1993 he landed a shot at IBF Cruiserweight titleholder Alfred Cole and lost a decision.
+In 1993 he landed a shot at IBF Cruiserweight titleholder Al Cole and lost a decision.
 In 1995 Grant landed a rematch with Cole and lost another decision.
 The next year Grant was outboxed by a young Chris Byrd over 10 rounds.
 In 1997 Grant earned a shot at IBF Cruiserweight titleholder Adolpho Washington and won a close decision, winning his only title.
 Grant lost the belt in his next fight to Imamu Mayfield.